microsoft/code-with-engineering-playbook/automated-testing/performance-testing/load-testing.md

 1. **Identify key scenarios to measure**  - Gather these scenarios from Product Owner, they should provide a representative sample of real world traffic.
 2. **Determine expected normal and peak load for the scenarios** -  Determine a load level such as concurrent users or requests per second to find the size of the load test you will run.
-3. **Identify success criteria metrics** - These may be testing side such as response time and error rate, or it may be on the system side such as CPU and memory usage.
+3. **Identify success criteria metrics** - These may be on testing side such as response time and error rate, or they may be on the system side such as CPU and memory usage.

 ### Execution